 Welcome to the Featured Member Spotlight Page!
 Here you can read about our featured members in depth.
 A new profile will be added every month and previous profiles will be archived to a link.
-If you are a current member and would like to be featured in the future, please contact our Communications Chair at firstname.lastname@example.org for a Word document of the questionnaire.
+If you are a current member and would like to be featured in the future, please complete this online form by the 12th of any month.
+Alternatively, you can contact our Communications Chair at firstname.lastname@example.org for a Word document of the questionnaire.
 You will be notified when your profile is featured.
 This is not juried and any current member who takes the time to return the questionnaire will be featured!
 We can't wait to get to know you better!

 Tell us about yourself

 My name is Jennie Milner, I am the artist behind J.C.
 Milner Metalworks.
 I'm a maker in a million ways, from public art murals and installations to sculpture and jewelry.

 I graduated from CSU in 1997 with a B.F.A. in Metalsmithing (I was one of the last students of Nilda Getty).
 I have made jewelry for almost 20 years.
 I taught at University of Northern Colorado.
 I travelled around teaching resin workshops for years and have six resin videos with Interweave Press.

 I made jewelry for fifteen years in my home studio.
 I did wholesale shows, retail shows, and partnered with galleries during those years.
 After 20 years I was faced with an opportunity to either hire employees, or switch gears.
 I no longer make jewelry to sell.
 I'm currently at Artworks Center for Contemporary Art in Loveland with 30 studio mates working on public art and sculpture most days and I spend 1-2 days/week teaching metalsmithing in my garage shop.
 I love box construction, fusing, texture, etching, stone setting, resin, and reticulation.
 My ideal student is a beginner, or a recent graduate who needs a skills refresher, or needs introduction to time-saving skills.